Bentley Colliery: History

 The colliery (and the Barnsley Seam in general) always had problems with methane gas being released during the mining process.
-Despite having one of the best ventilation systems in the mining industry at the time, the mine was beset by accidents and face closures because of safety reasons.
+Despite having one of the best ventilation systems in the mining industry at the time, the mine was beset by accidents and faced closures because of safety reasons.
 Many of the miners who worked there were uneasy about the situation.
 In 1939, the mine was second only to nearby Rossington Colliery in using diesel-powered flameproof locomotives for the movement of men, materials, and coal underground.
 Hand getting of coal had stopped by 1945 and the process was fully mechanised by the late 1960s.

-The miners from Bentley went out on strike during the 1984–1985 Miners' Strike.
+The miners from Bentley went on strike during the 1984–1985 Miners' Strike.
 They also had sporadic incidents of strikes in 1988 after management accused three developmental miners of not making sufficient progress.
 Within three days, twelve South Yorkshire pits had ceased work with 10,000 miners on strike.
 The colliery manager wrote to all the miners stating that the dispute could only be resolved once the pit was back at full production.
 The following day, seventeen pits in South Yorkshire and two in North Yorkshire were on strike.
-The miners were all persuaded to return to work, but another stoppage a week later occurred when ten miners were threatened with dismissal after video footage had been studied from the previous strike with those miners accused of being flying pickets.
+The miners were all persuaded to return to work, but another stoppage a week later occurred when ten miners were threatened with dismissal after video footage had been studied from the previous strike with those miners accused of flying pickets.

-In 1993, the mine was selected for closure by British Coal, even though a confidential report stated that the colliery was in the black and was producing coal at a far cheaper rate than imports from South Africa.
-The mine closed in December 1993 with huge reserves left underground and the loss of 450 jobs.
+In 1993, the mine was selected for closure by British Coal.
+The mine closed in December 1993, with the loss of 450 jobs.
 All surface buildings, including the headstocks, were demolished by 1995.